Living in walkable neighbourhoods linked to more physical activity

 New research from Public Health Ontario found that most people who live in highly walkable neighbourhoods averaged between 10-15 minutes more moderate-to-vigorous physical activity per day than people who lived in the least walkable neighbourhoods.
 That added up to about one-half to two-thirds of the 150 minutes per week of physical activity recommended in international guidelines.

-used activity monitors to capture physical activity of 7,180 study participants in various towns and cities in Canada.
+A recent paper in CMAJ Open used activity monitors to capture physical activity of 7,180 study participants in various towns and cities in Canada.
 These participants were divided into groups based on their residential neighbourhood’s walkability score, as defined by Street Smart Walk Score® values.
 The results found that in all but the youngest study participants (aged 6-11), people in the most walkable urban neighbourhoods did significantly more moderate-to-vigorous physical activity compared to those who lived in the least walkable neighbourhoods.

 Physical inactivity and sedentary behaviour are associated with increased risk for chronic disease and serious negative health effects.
 International guidelines recommend that adults do at least 150 minutes per week of moderate-to-vigorous physical activity and that children do at least 60 minutes per day.
 Recent research has shown that most Canadians do not meet these guidelines.

 Greater attention is now being paid on improving neighbourhood walkability as a possible means of increasing physical activity.
 Walkable neighbourhoods are defined as those with a variety of destinations located relatively close to each other, with well-connected streets and adequate green space.